Lawyers Experienced With Helping Victims Of Legal Malpractice

 Generally, an attorney should not represent clients whose interests actually conflict.
-When attorneys represent clients with adverse interests without a proper waiver, there is a strong probability the attorney will be held liable for malpractice and may be forced to return any fees he or she collected.
+When attorneys represent clients with adverse interests without a proper waiver, there is a strong probability the attorney will be held liable for malpractice and may be forced to return any fees they collected.

 Contact The Orange County Conflict Of Interest Attorneys At Klein & Wilson